OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/manual.md

 >   filename: /dev/ttyUSB0
 >   verbose: false
 > ```
 > This turned out to fix the problem.
+> And also, that sounds like a possible way not to depend on `librxtx-java`, which remains an external library.

 - `tcp`
     - TCP input